What We Do

 - Village MaintenanceThe Parish Council owns notice boards, seats, litter bins, Aston Pump and maintains these and a range of other assets around the Parish.

 - Open SpacesA number of key open spaces in the village are maintained, cut and planted by the Parish Council.
-(The Green, Playing Field, Recreation Centre, Planters, Bowling Green, etc)
+(The Green, Playing Field, Recreation Centre, Planters, Bowling Green, etc).
+It is the Parish Council's policy to not cut down any healthy trees.

 - PublicityActivities are publicised via the Parish Council notice board, Facebook, this web site and in the Village Magazine "ACORN".